flash-oss/medici/README.md

 #### Index memory consumption example

-For `transactionss` collection with 50000 documents:
+For `medici_transactions` collection with 50000 documents:

 - the mandatory `_id` index takes about 600 KB,
 - each of the medici default indexes take from 300 to 600 KB.